Eggplants have a creamy flesh that soaks up flavor like mushrooms.

 It's not necessary for eggplants since pesticide levels on 'conventionally grown' ones are near organic levels when they are from the US.
 Eggplants from Mexico get into the 'medium' risk level, according to the data from Consumer Reports.
 That means after 5-10 servings of eggplant in a day, you would exceed the 'known levels of safety' of pesticides found in the produce.

-Cooking tip – Eggplants acts like a sponge.
+Cooking tip - eggplants act like a sponge

-Think of eggplant like mushrooms – they will soak up a ton of flavor and oil.
-This makes frying them difficult, so it’s worth the extra step to bread them if you want to fry them.
-This is also why you see a lot of recipes that bake, broil, or grill them.
+Think of eggplant like mushrooms - they will soak up a ton of flavor and oil.
+This makes frying them difficult, so it's worth the extra step to bread them if you want to fry them.
+This is also why you see a lot of recipes that bake, broil, or grill them, as you are able to use less oil.

 Eggplant Dragon Roll from Produce Made Simple